RIS: strategy for retail investors in Europe

 The Retail Investment Strategy omnibus directive is structured around several goals:

-• Products’ quality-price ratio, the objective being to increase their return for investors, by reducing certain costs and charges deemed excessive:
+• Products’ quality-price ratio, the objective is to increase their return for investors, by reducing certain costs and charges deemed excessive:

 • Product governance rules are strengthened by imposing a control on the price-performance ratio of products in relation to benchmarks set by the European Securities and Markets Authority (ESMA).
 Products that deviate from the benchmarks should not be marketed.
 The benchmark comparison must be made at the start of the product and during its lifetime.